RAHenriksen/NGSNGS/README.md

 -mf  | --mismatch: 		 Nucleotide substitution frequency file.
 -ne  | --noerror: 		 Disabling the nucleotide substitutions based on nucleotide qualities.
+-m3  | --mismatchmatrix: Nucleotide mismatch matrix from metagenomic datasets.
+-Dumpm3: 		 		 The prefix of an internally converted mismatch matrix from -m3 into a NGSNGS format which can be used for -mf input.

 Read Specific:
 -na  | --noalign: 		 Using the SAM output as a sequence containing without alignment information.